Y (2017 film): Plot

 Arun and Teena, a young couple, were walking down the street, laughing and clicking pictures when some auto-rickshaw drivers mocked them.
 A few minutes later, a few thugs take illicit photographs of Teena, which angers Arun, and he incites a fight.
-At Teena's request, Arun stops fighting and walks back while the thugs warn Arun that they will kidnap Teena in front of him.
+At Teena's request, Arun stops fighting and walks back while the thugs warn him that they will kidnap Teena in front of him.
 At the same time, a speeding van kidnaps Teena, taking her to a flat nearby where many prominent personalities live.
 A distraught Arun is unable to find her.

 With the help of a few auto-rickshaw drivers, they find the flat but cannot go inside as the watchman does not allow them to enter, fearing that it will create chaos for the residents.
 They decide to call the police.

 Meanwhile, in the flat, Mohan and his family, consisting of a wife and their daughter, are planning to move to Bangalore.
 Salim runs an illicit business and is desperate to make a thirty-crore rupee transaction with the help of a Goonda leader.
 While the Goonda cannot go down as a few other men are waiting for him down the road, he chit-chats with a woman working for Salim.
 Down the road, a police Sub-inspector questions Arun and others who witnessed Teena's kidnapping.
 The thugs are waiting for the Goonda leader, and two journalists are secretly watching the drama of the crime and reporting it.
 Arun does not disclose to the police the nature of his and Teena's relationship.

 Salim calls the woman working for him and instructs her to release the Goonda leader as he is of no use anymore and to leave him to the thugs waiting for him down the road.
 In turn, Salim asks another guy, a friend of the Goonda to conduct the transaction on his behalf.
 He reluctantly accepts.
 Mohan and his family are packing bags and about to leave.
 While Arun is helplessly sitting, unable to do anything.
 The CCTV cameras are turned off on the instructions by Salim, which makes Teena unlocatable.